pritam19-d/pritam19-d/README.md

 🔭 I’m currently working on something special 😉<br />
-👯 I’m looking to collaborate on Data Analysis and Report development on Power BI.<br /> 🤝 I’m looking for help with a new opportunity in the data field.<br /> 🌱 I’m currently learning Data Engineering.<br />
-💬 Ask me about Full-Stack Web development upon MERN tech track.<br /> ⚡ Fun fact about me: Am such person who sometimes forgot to have lunch while coding 😅<br />
+👯 I’m looking to collaborate on Data Analysis and Report development on Power BI.<br /> 🤝 I’m looking for help with a new opportunity in the data field.<br /> 🌱 I’m currently learning new skills to stand on the field of Data Science.<br /> 💬 Ask me about Full-Stack Web development upon MERN tech track.<br /> ⚡ Fun fact about me: Am such person who sometimes forgot to have lunch while coding 😅<br />
 <br clear="both">